 The history of Coming of Age Day

-Any time of the year you might see a few people dressed up walking around in kimono for various different reasons such as weddings, festivals or funerals, making it a pretty rare occasion.
-However, one day out of the year you will see cities and towns flooded with young women(and a few young men) wearing kimono.
-Many women celebrate Coming of Age Day by wearing furisode, a kimono with long dangling sleeves, traditional Japanese thronged sandals, and stylish hair.
-That being said, kimono are not cheap by any means so it’s common to either use one passed down by a family member or rent one for the occasion.
-Without years of practice it’s nearly impossible to put on a kimono by yourself, so most people visit a beauty salon beforehand to help them have their kimono put on and their hair done nicely.
+While kimono are an iconic part of Japanese culture, It is somewhat rare to come across people wearing them outside of special occasions like festivals and weddings, or at popular historic tourist destinations.
+However, on this particular day, you are likely to see cities and towns flooded with young men and women wearing kimono to celebrate their coming of age.
+It is common for the women celebrating Coming of Age Day to wear kimono known as furisode, a formal style of kimono equipped with long sleeves.
+This outfit is also accompanied by well-styled hair and traditional Japanese sandals.
+That being said, kimono are not cheap by any means, so it’s common to use one passed down by a family member or rent one for the occasion.
+Without years of practice, it’s nearly impossible to put a kimono on by yourself, so most people visit a beauty salon beforehand to help them put on and style their kimono.

 How is Coming of Age Day celebrated?

-On this holiday, coming of age ceremonies(seijinshiki) are held throughout the country for those who have reached the age of maturity, officially marking the rite of passage from adolescent to adult.
-There is a ceremony held in every municipality in Japan, so if you are a resident of or are registered at a local city hall, you are welcome to join in on the festivities of that certain area!
-The ceremonies are typically held late morning at the local city hall, community center or school gym.
-The city’s mayor or someone of high status from the area often gives a speech to the new adults, reminding them of all of their new responsibilities.
+There is a ceremony held in every municipality across Japan, meaning that all residents or those registered at their local city hall are welcome to join the local festivities!
+The ceremonies are typically held during the late morning at a city hall, community center or school gym.
+Typically the mayor of the city, or someone of high status from the area will give a speech to the new adults, reminding them of how far they’ve come and the new responsibilities that await them.

-Many people also attend after parties at restaurants and izakaya where they can finally celebrate and have a legal drink with their friends and family.
+Many people also attend afterparties at restaurants and izakaya where they can finally celebrate and have a legal drink with their friends and family.

 Regional differences